 Ken’s email is firstname.lastname@example.org.
 His author’s page on Facebook is www.facebook.com/authorkenbrack

 In 2008 Denise and Ken Brack created a bereavement an educational center called Hope Floats in Kingston, Ma., born in part from the loss of their son Michael in 2002.
-They established a non-profit foundation and center in a restorative, retreat setting where people can deal with their life struggles and improve their wellness.
+They established a nonprofit center in a restorative, retreat setting where people can deal with their life struggles and improve their wellness.
 Having learned how such a loss can be devastating and isolating, the couple wanted to offer support and resources for others going through similar crises.

 Hope Floats’ mission remains focused on two core areas: providing free support groups, fee-based counseling, and healing workshops to help people grieve or face other struggles; and offering wellness classes and retreats with practitioners experienced in an array of mind-body-spirit healing arts.
-Most of the support services are for adults going through loss of a child, a partner or spouse, and suicide loss, while the Bracks also plan to offer more groups and services for children and teens in the near future.
+Support services are offered for children, teens, and their caregivers; for adults who have lost a child, a partner or spouse, suicide loss, and overdose loss, and perinatal-infant loss.
 Denise Brack is the center’s executive director and visionary, while Ken assists with operational planning and maintenance.

-Denise and Ken continue to be lifted up by people who find help and revitalize themselves at Hope Floats.
+Denise and Ken continue to be lifted up by people who find help and often give back to Hope Floats.
 The center has given emotional, therapeutic and wellness supports to some 3,000 individuals while growing organically.
-In 2014 it is affiliated with five experienced counselors and many practitioners licensed in a variety of wellness and healing practices.
+In 2017 it was affiliated with six experienced counselors and many practitioners licensed in a variety of wellness and healing practices.
 The center continues to expand its partnership with Cranberry Area Hospice of Plymouth, which provides incredible support groups and family programs, and Hope Floats is connected to a larger community of bereavement centers and practitioners through leading centers in Massachusetts and the National Alliance for Grieving Children.